hammerill/hammerill/README.md

 # Bonjour !
-My name is Kirill (officially Kyrylo), I live in 🇫🇷 France and come from 🇺🇦 Ukraine.
+My name is Kirill (officially Kyrylo), I live in France and come from Ukraine.
 About me:
 - 🎓 I was studying in private IT academy [IT Step](https://mariupol.itstep.org/) for 2 years.
-Couldn't finish degree due to the war.
-Branch - IT developer, several languages and technologies:
-  * C++
-  * C# (.NET, ASP.NET Core)
-  * Python
-  * HTML+CSS+JS
-  * etc...
-- 🍵 Also _a lot of time_ was directed to self-studies.
+- 🍵 Also *a lot of time* was directed to self-studies (you can check out my [Scratch account](https://scratch.mit.edu/users/Hammerill/)).
-- 🏫 In September of 2022 started studying at IT university in France.
+- 🏫 In September 2022 started studying at IT university in France.
-- 🖥️ In May of 2023 found an internship and now working.
+- 🖥️ In May 2023 found an internship and now doing the work/study program.

 ## [`hammerill.com`](https://hammerill.com/)
 Just my site, by the way.
-There you'll find (probably not) a Gitea I'm slowly migrating to.
+There you'll find (probably not) a Gitea I've partially migrated to.